AsinineFatuity/bootstrap/README.md

 Scripts to bootstrap my hybrid django-react projects set up inspired by
 * The hybrid Python/Django/React Architecture as described by Cory Zue in [this article](https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/integrating-javascript-pipeline/)
 * Session based Auth for SPA/Django as described by Nik Tomazic in [this article](https://testdriven.io/blog/django-spa-auth/)
+* The benefits of this set up is that you're able to use django features where you want and selectively use React.
+Also you don't have to worry about JWT as we're using normal django authentication.
 ## Quick Overview
 1. React/Redux/Typescript (Javascript not supported)
+2. Webpack is used for the compiler
-2. React Bootstrap for styling (Tailwind CSS coming soon)
+3. React Bootstrap for styling (Tailwind CSS coming soon)
-3. Quite opinionated but loosely coupled.
+4. Quite opinionated but loosely coupled.
 The contents matter, structure doesn't
 ## Run The Script
 1. Install Django using your preferred package manager
 2. Start a new project by running `django-admin startproject project_name .` The `.` is necessary so that the script references your project easily